kaslr/empty_read-poison_null_byte/README.md

 **realloc**: Resizes previously allocated memory.

 Sadly, I wonʼt be teaching about the heap today.
 Iʼll only delve into the parts that relate to the vulnerability.
 If you feel youʼre not catching up due to some things I donʼt explain, I recommend reading Azeriaʼs articles on glibc.
 She provides excellent in-depth explanations that can help fill in any gaps.
 Here’s the relevant link to her blog posts.
 [Azeria-Labs](https://azeria-labs.com).
-Or, if you're feeling adventurous, you can read the source code at [malloc.c](https://codebrowser.dev/glibc/glibc/malloc/malloc.c.html).
+Or, if youʼre feeling adventurous, you can read the source code at [malloc.c](https://codebrowser.dev/glibc/glibc/malloc/malloc.c.html).

 As I mentioned earlier, the heap manages contiguous blocks of memory in structures called chunks.
-These chunks store not only the user's data but also metadata about their state, size, the size of the adjacent chunk, and special flags.
+These chunks store not only the userʼs data but also metadata about their state, size, the size of the adjacent chunk, and special flags.

 ## Somewhat Detailed Explanation of Chunks
 Chunks in the glibc heap contain metadata that helps manage memory allocation.
 This metadata is stored in the header of the chunk, preceding the user data.
 The key components of the chunk metadata include: